AkakpoErnest/Interchain-Nexus/README.md

 │   │   └── useEnsPioneerContract.ts # ENS contract hooks
 │   └── ipfs.ts                  # IPFS integration
 ├── docs/                        # Documentation
+│   ├── ZAMA_IMPLEMENTATION.md   # Zama Protocol implementation guide
 │   ├── ZAMA_INTEGRATION.md      # Zama Protocol integration guide
 │   ├── ENS_IMPLEMENTATION.md    # ENS implementation details
 │   ├── FLARE_IMPLEMENTATION.md  # Flare implementation details
 │   ├── LISK_IMPLEMENTATION.md   # Lisk implementation details
-│   └── FILECOIN_IMPLEMENTATION.md # Filecoin implementation details
+│   ├── FILECOIN_IMPLEMENTATION.md # Filecoin implementation details
+│   ├── BLOCKCHAIN_INTEGRATION.md # Multi-chain integration guide
+│   ├── DEPLOYMENT_GUIDE.md      # Deployment instructions
+│   └── TESTNET_DEPLOYMENT_GUIDE.md # Testnet deployment guide
 └── public/                      # Static assets
     └── [pioneer-cards].png      # NFT artwork
 ```

 ## 🎮 How the Game Works

-### Game Flow
+### How to Play

-1. **Connect Wallet**: Players connect their MetaMask wallet to the application
+1. **Connect Your Wallet**: Use MetaMask to connect to the game
-2. **Select Pioneer**: Choose from four unique Pioneer types, each representing a different blockchain ecosystem
+2. **Choose Your Pioneer**: Pick from four different Pioneer types, each representing a blockchain ecosystem
-3. **Mint NFT**: Mint the selected Pioneer NFT on the corresponding blockchain network
+3. **Mint Your NFT**: Deploy your Pioneer on its native blockchain network
-4. **Story Journey**: Experience immersive storylines with each Pioneer type
+4. **Start Your Journey**: Each Pioneer has its own story and unique abilities:
-   - **Oracle Seer**: Flare Network oracle quests and predictions
+   - **Oracle Seer**: Make predictions using Flare's oracle network
-   - **Identity Guardian**: "The Oracle of the Eternal Names" - Seven trials of ENS mastery
+   - **Identity Guardian**: Master ENS with seven mystical trials
-   - **Data Weaver**: Filecoin storage and archiving adventures
+   - **Data Weaver**: Archive data and optimize storage on Filecoin
-   - **Social Architect**: Lisk community building and social connections
+   - **Social Architect**: Build communities and connect with other players on Lisk
-5. **Explore Features**: Each Pioneer has unique abilities and can interact with specialized game mechanics
-6. **Cross-Chain Journey**: Players can mint Pioneers on different networks to experience the full Interchain Nexus

-### Smart Contract Integration
+5. **Compete & Progress**: Climb the leaderboards, unlock achievements, and master multiple networks
+6. **Cross-Chain Synergy**: Your actions on one network enhance your capabilities on others

+### Technical Features
-- **Automatic Network Detection**: The app automatically detects which blockchain network you're connected to
+- **Auto Network Detection**: The game automatically switches to the right blockchain for each Pioneer
-- **Contract Selection**: Each Pioneer type is associated with a specific smart contract on its native blockchain
+- **Real Smart Contracts**: Each Pioneer has its own deployed contract with unique functionality
-- **Soulbound NFTs**: All Pioneer NFTs are non-transferable, making them truly unique to each player
+- **Soulbound NFTs**: Your Pioneers are permanently tied to your wallet - no trading, just pure ownership
-- **Progressive Features**: Each contract includes specialized functions for that Pioneer type's unique abilities
+- **Progressive Abilities**: Each Pioneer unlocks new features as you progress through its story

 ### Interconnected Multi-Chain Architecture
 The Interchain Nexus creates a unified ecosystem where different blockchain networks work together, each contributing their unique strengths to create a seamless gaming experience: